KayLemba/capstone1/README.md

 ## The Burning Circle Airshow

 ** An air show is a public event where aircraft are exhibited.
 They often include aerobatics demonstrations, without they are called "static air shows" with aircraft parked on the ground. **
-# WORK FLOW SCREEN SHOTS
+# WORK FLOW SCREEN
+DESKTOP VIEW
 ![screenshot](./images/workflowcap1.png)
 MOBILE VIEW
 ![screenshot](./images/workflowcap2.png)